Why Dyce Rugby Club

 Established by three locals in 1983, Dyce RFC has provided rugby playing opportunities to many over the years, and seeks to continue do so into the future.

-We believe sponsorship of our club will deliver value based on a marketing investment for financial return, CSR (Corporate Social Responsibility), or for the love of the club.
+We believe sponsorship of our club will deliver value based on a marketing investment for financial return, boosting your CSR (Corporate Social Responsibility) credentials, or for the love of the club.

 Whatever your motivation, find out more below.
 Thank you for visiting our profile.

 Dyce Rugby Club principally relies on the generosity of local individuals & businesses to provide funding to run as efficiently as possible.
 Without these contributions the club would not be able to exist in its current form or be able to achieve the goals it has set for itself in the medium to long term.